Gilligan’s Island Transcript

 Gilligan is my man, too.

-Gilligan is astonished that he has two votes.
+Gilligan appears astonished that he has two votes.

 PROFESSOR